who-owns-lausanne/who-owns-lausanne/README.md

 To be able to capture the space-dependent behaviour of rent prices and ownership structure, we will need to aggregate our data by position.
 Lausanne is divided, for geographical and historical reasons, in [18 _quartiers_](https://www.lausanne.ch/officiel/statistique/quartiers/presentation-des-quartiers.html).
-We will use this conventional division to perform our analysis.
+We will use this conventional division to perform our analysis and to showcast our story becaus as human being we are used to think of a place by his political division.
+Our final goal is to offer to the public valuable insights about the price of Lausanne, results divided by quarter are easy to interpret.
 The [reference map](https://www.google.com/maps/d/u/0/viewer?mid=1Fhi7wXjxdSfkNnZSwMysrh0JPQD2BLMF&ll=46.55355566379154%2C6.652336000000105&z=12)
  is hosted on Google Maps.
 It is possible to download it as a KML file.

 ##### Rent prices

-To collect datapoints on the cost of rent in Lausanne, we retrieved the current listings for rents from the websites [anibis](https://www.anibis.ch/fr/default.aspx) and [homegate](https://www.homegate.ch/fr).
-We were able to download about 900 offers from anibis and 400 from homegate.
+To collect datapoints on the cost of rent in Lausanne, we retrieved the current listings for rents from three websites: [anibis](https://www.anibis.ch/fr/default.aspx), [homegate](https://www.homegate.ch/fr) and [tutti](https://tutti.ch).
+We were able to download about 900 offers from Anibis, 400 from Homegate and 600 from Tutti.
 The data needed extensive cleaning to select only offers for which the address is known and valid and the surface area of the offer's object is available.
-Entries present in both datasets were detected and deduplicated.
+Entries present in all datasets were detected and deduplicated.

 <!-- altimetry data? -->